yaleqc/qtcodes/README.md

 Thanks to our mentor [James Wootton](https://github.com/quantumjim) (IBM) for invaluable feedback and support since the inception of this project at the IBM Qiskit - Summer Jam Hackathon 2020.

+Thanks also to [Matthew Treinish](https://github.com/mtreinish) from the [retworkx](https://github.com/Qiskit/retworkx) team for helping onboard and support this project.

 **Alums:** [Henry Liu](https://github.com/liuhenry), [Shraddha Singh](https://github.com/shraggy), [Will Sun](https://github.com/muirheadmaster), [Andy Ding](https://github.com/ZhenghaoDing)